About our lab

 The Face Categorization Lab has moved !

-While a number of researchers are still located at the University of Louvain in Belgium, the lab is moving in 2018 to the Université de Lorraine in Nancy (France) as part of the department of health, biology and signal at the CRAN (UMR 7039, CNRS) and the Central University Hospital (CHU) in Nancy.
+While a number of researchers are still located at the University of Louvain in Belgium, the lab has moved in 2018 to the Université de Lorraine in Nancy (France) as part of the department of health, biology and signal at the CRAN (UMR 7039, CNRS), within a Cognitive and Systems Neuroscience research group located in the Central University Hospital (CHRU) in Nancy.

 The goal of our research is to understand how the human brain recognizes people by their face.